Find out more about first aid and help beat the bystander effect.

 38.9% of people said the strongest reason for not wanting to administer first aid was that they feared they would do it wrong and make things worse.

 60% of deaths could be prevented by people having basic first aid training.
-(Source here)

 Chest compressions are the first step in CPR and should be used when a casualty is unresponsive and not breathing adequately.
 Chest compressions are a crucial step in first aid before medical help arrives; when used on their own they are known as hands-only CPR.

-Push on the centre of the person’s chest, on the lower part of their breastbone.
+Where to push - push on the centre of the person’s chest, on the lower part of their breastbone.

-Good hand positioning is important; place the heel of one hand on the lower part of the breastbone with the other on top, interlocking your fingers.
+Hand positioning - good hand positioning is important; place the heel of one hand on the lower part of the breastbone with the other on top, interlocking your fingers.

-Position yourself vertically over the person, keeping your arms straight.
+Depth of compression - position yourself vertically over the person, keeping your arms straight.
 Press down to a depth of 5-6 cm, releasing the pressure after each push.

-Give compressions at the rate of 100-120 per minute or two per second: melodies such as stayin’ alive by the Bee Gees help keep the pace.
+Frequency - give compressions at the rate of 100-120 per minute or two per second: melodies such as stayin’ alive by the Bee Gees help keep the pace.
 Don't forget that each compression requires a release of equal time.

-If you are doing rescue breaths stop after 30 seconds to carry them out.
+When to stop - if you are doing rescue breaths stop after 30 seconds to carry them out.
 If not, don’t stop compressions until either professional help arrives, the person regains consciousness AND is breathing normally, or you are completely exhausted.

 The primary function of the recovery position is to prevent any obstruction of the airway.
 If a casualty has a spinal injury or is suffering from cardiac arrest then a different technique will be required.
 The recovery position should be used on an unconscious but breathing person, if the casualty is not breathing then 999 should be called immediately and you should begin CPR.

-If the person is wearing glasses, remove them.
+Step 1 - If the person is wearing glasses, remove them.
 Kneel beside the person.
 Make sure both of their legs are straight.
 Place the arm nearest to you out at a right angle to their body, elbow bent with the palm-up.

-Bring the person’s arm across their chest and hold the back of their hand against their cheek.
+Step 2 - Bring the person’s arm across their chest and hold the back of their hand against their cheek.

-With your other hand, pull up their far leg into a right angle at the knee, keeping the foot on the ground.
+Step 3 - With your other hand, pull up their far leg into a right angle at the knee, keeping the foot on the ground.
 Keeping their hand pressed against their cheek, pull on the bent knee to roll the person towards their side.

-Adjust the upper leg so that both the hip and the knee are bent at right angles.
+Step 4 - Adjust the upper leg so that both the hip and the knee are bent at right angles.
 Tilt the head back to make sure that the airway remains open.
 Adjust the hand under the cheek to keep the head tilted downwards to allow any liquid to drain from the mouth.
 If the person is in the recovery position for more than 30 minutes, turn them to their other side to relieve pressure on the lower arm.